 CEs are not appropriate where extraordinary circumstances, such as adverse effects on threatened and endangered species or their critical habitat, exist.
 Id. at 30.3(1).
-The Eight Mile Meadow Salvage project would harvest trees on more than 230 acres within Critical Habitat for the Northern Spotted Owl, including snags and dying trees likely to become snags, which are "primary constituent elements" of NSO Critical Habitat.
+The Eight Mile Meadow Salvage project would harvest trees on 222 acres within CHU for the Northern Spotted Owl, including snags and dying trees likely to become snags, which are "primary constituent elements" of NSO Critical Habitat.
 "Primary constituent elements" are those "physical and biological attributes that are essential to a species conservation," 57 Fed.
 Reg.
 1796, 1797, 1798 (Jan.
 15, 1992).
 The proposed 8 Mile Meadow Salvage falls wholly in designated Critical Habitat for the northern spotted owl.
-Please explain how a 230 acre clearcut will not result in adverse modification and irreversible damage to designated Critical Habitat and Northern spotted owls.
 Consultation with FWS is required for any project that may affect owls and monitoring needs to be done to determine if owls are using the area.
 The stands contain prey species for owls.
 As well, signs exist of species integral to cavity formation, creating ideal conditions for owls, which are dependent on mosaic habitats for both foraging and dispersal.
 Any habitat alteration of a federally listed endangered species requires a complete environmental analysis to fully ensure that no threats to the species future viability will ensue.